netgroup/Mantoo-scripts-and-readme/OSHI-VM-README.txt

 Readme version: 2015-10-16
 The updated version of this readme is available at http://netgroup.uniroma2.it/twiki/bin/view/Oshi/ReadMe

+password for user: 1234
+password for root: root

 #########################################################################################################
 #TABLE OF CONTENT OF THIS README
 #########################################################################################################